swiftlang/swift/docs/SIL.rst

 operand will be differentiated to produce derivative functions, and a ``with`` clause will be added to the instruction.

-In raw SIL, it is optional to provide an derivative function ``with`` clause.
+In raw SIL, it is optional to provide a derivative function ``with`` clause.
 In canonical SIL, a ``with`` clause is mandatory.